xocite/plktio/src/posts/2019/August/rhcsa-prep-p2.md

 ---
 path: "/writing/redhat-csa-rhcsa-prep-p2"
 date: "2019-08-24"
-title: "Red Hat Certified System Administrator Exam Prep: Part 2: Essential Tools"
+title: "RHCSA Exam Prep: Part 2: Essential Tools"
 commentary: false
 attract: "These are my RHCSA notes."
 ---
 **Keywords: rhsca, preparation, exam, linux, system administrator**

-This is part two of my RHCSA preparation series.
+This is part two of my [RHCSA](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam) preparation series.
 In this part, we'll cover the first exam objective:
 * Understand and use essential tools for handling files, directories, commandline environments, and documentation. *Essential tools*

 # Essential tools
-I imagine this is the easiest thing to learn but the part that trips up most people.
-From the exam guidelines, we'll cover:
+I imagine this is the simplest exam topic that probably won't need anything more than a 10 minute refresher.

+From the guidelines, we'll cover:
 * [ET.1] Access a shell prompt and issue commands with correct syntax
 * [ET.2] Use input-output redirection (>, >>, |, 2> , etc.)
 * [ET.3] Use grep and regular expressions to analyse text